African Bush Pig Facts

 - Species: P. larvatus

 African Bush Pig Distribution, Habitat, and Ecology

 The African Bush Pig evolved as endemic to Southern and Eastern Africa.
 But, it has been introduced into other regions, as well, thanks to the activities of man.

 Within its native range, individuals most commonly inhabit woodlands, forests, regions of dense brush, and reed bed.

-The African Bush Pig is also a rather highly social creature, traveling in groups (known as sounders) of as many as 12 individuals.
+The powerful animal is also a rather highly social creature, traveling in groups (known as sounders) of as many as 12 individuals.

-The animal is omnivorous by nature, with a diet ranging from insects to small animals and invertebrates, various plants, and carrion.
+The animal’s also omnivorous by nature, with a diet ranging from insects to small animals and invertebrates, various plants, and carrion.